christophermontero/dockerizeme/README.md

 ## Port mappings

-If you want map ports just add them like this
+If you want map ports just add them in this way

 **shell**

 ```
-host_port:container_port,8080:8080,...,so on
+8080:8080,...,so on
 ```

 ## Environment variables

-For env variables just add like this
+For env variables just add them in this way

 **shell**

 ```
-env_var=value,ROOT_PASSWORD=mypassword,...,so on
+ROOT_PASSWORD=mypassword,...,so on
 ```

 ## Volumes

-If you want attach some volume to container the volume will be located in `$HOME/docker-vol/image-name`
+If you want attach some volume to container it will be located in `$HOME/docker-vol/image-name`

 # Comments